 Raptors vary from year to year.
 We have had hawks, owls, accipiters and falcons of many species.

 The populations of species of birds tends to change from year to year.
-After 25 years of experience, this has been a constant change in numbers.
+After over 28 years of experience, this has been a constant change in numbers.

 Look for us on Facebook